Off-policy Reinforcement Learning with Optimistic Exploration and Distribution Correction: Introduction

-To stabilize training, state-of-the-art methods, e.g. SAC~\cite{SAC} and TD3~\cite{TD3}, use the minimum value between a pair of critics as an approximate lower bound to alleviate the overestimation of $Q$-values.
-To facilitate exploration, TD3 injects Gaussian white noise to the deterministic action while SAC explicitly train its policy to have a target entropy depending on the dimensionality of the action space~\cite{SAC}.
-OAC~\cite{OAC} identifies two issues that prevent SAC and TD3 from efficient exploration.
-The first one is termed \textit{pessimistic under-exploration}, which happens when the approximate lower bound of the Q-value has spurious local maximum.
-Therefore the exploration policy that maximizes this approximate lower bound tends to ignore informative actions that would otherwise correct the flawed critic estimate.
-The second issue is caused by the \textit{directional uniformedness} of Gaussian policy, giving equal probability to actions from two opposite directions centered at the mean.
-This is wasteful since one of the directions that is closer to the current policy may have already been explored.
-OAC proposes to additionally train a separate exploration policy to maximize an approximate upper bound of the critics and empirically show that such exploration strategy leads to more efficient exploration and, therefore, better sample efficiency of policy learning.
-Note that directly applying such a separate exploration policy leads to training instability due to the combination of \textit{off-policyness} and function approximation.
-OAC addresses this issue by constraining the KL divergence between the exploration policy and the target policy.
+To stabilize training, state-of-the-art (SOTA) methods, e.g., SAC~\citep{SAC} and TD3~\citep{TD3}, use the minimum value between a pair of critics as an approximate lower bound to alleviate the overestimation of $Q$-values.
+To facilitate exploration, TD3 injects Gaussian white noise to the deterministic action while SAC explicitly trains its policy to have a target entropy depending on the dimensionality of the action space.
+Given the success of the OFU principle~\citep{auer2002finite,jin2020provably}, OAC proposes to maintain a separate exploration policy by maximizing an approximate upper bound of the critics and empirically showing that such an exploration strategy leads to more efficient exploration.
+To limit the amount of \textit{off-policyness} and stabilize training, OAC further constrains the KL divergence between the exploration and target policies.

-While the intuition of OAC to train a separate and ``optimistic" exploration policy could be beneficial for the more efficient exploration, we argue that an important aspect of off-policy training has not been taken into account in all above methods, i.e., a faithful policy gradient computation requires samples from the on-policy distribution which is in general not satisfied by directly sampling from the relay buffer in off-policy training.
+While the intuition of OAC to leverage an ``optimistic" exploration policy could be beneficial for the efficient exploration, we argue that an important aspect of off-policy training has not been taken into account in all the above methods, i.e., a faithful policy gradient computation requires samples from the on-policy distribution which is in general not satisfied by directly sampling from the relay buffer in off-policy training.
 This issue becomes even more severe when a separate exploration policy is adopted.
-As a trade-off, OAC has to impose a KL constraint between the exploration and the target policy, which, on the one hand, limits the potential of deploying a more effective exploration policy that executes informative actions that are spuriously underestimated by the target policy and on the other hand, still suffers from the distribution shift during off-policy training of the target policy.
+As a trade-off, OAC imposes a KL constraint between the exploration and the target policy, limiting the potential of deploying a more effective exploration policy to execute informative actions spuriously underestimated by the target policy.
+However, it still suffers from the distribution shift during off-policy training of the target policy.